- Room support, including generating Room classes from existing schemas and executing statements in

 Integration with Android Studio’s Device File Explorer

 Debug and manage any database in an Android device from Android Studio’s Device File Explorer.
-Simply select a database file, right-click and select “Connect to Database.”
+Simply select a database file (*.db or *.sqlite) and open it (double-click it or select the context menu “Open.”

 Browse the schema of a database, view detailed information of tables and columns, and jump to the columns that foreign keys refer to.